 Objective 8.1C.
-To protect and preserve the functions and values of the estuarine river systems, which serve a multitude of functions, including wildlife habitat, flood control and erosion control.
+To protect and preserve the functions and values of the estuarine river systems, which serve a multitude of functions, including wildlife habitat, flood control, and erosion control, and shoreline defense for reducing coastal flooding due to extreme high tides, storm surge, flash floods, stormwater runoff and the related impacts of sea level rise.

 Policy 8.1C.1.
 Shoreline performance standards.
 The County shall enforce shoreline performance standards in review of estuarine development proposals.
-This shall include docks, which are defined as fixed or floating structures providing access to submerged lands.
-Martin County shall protect the estuarine rivers and the shoreline in order to protect the stability of the estuary, enhance water quality and preserve shoreline mangrove communities, where they are not protected by policies established in Chapter 9, Conservation and Open Space.
+This shall include the access to docks, which are defined as fixed or floating structures providing access to submerged lands.
+Martin County shall protect the estuarine rivers and the shoreline in order to protect the stability of the estuary, enhance water quality, reduce coastal flooding, and preserve shoreline mangrove communities, where they are not protected by policies established in Chapter 9, Conservation and Open Space.